 Annual Leave and Public Holidays

-NHS Scotland staff and managers can now use an online calculator to check on annual leave and public holiday entitlement.
+Entitlement to annual leave and public holidays is set out in the Agenda for Change Handbook.
+These provisions are developed further in the Scottish context by PCS(AFC)2025/6.
+In addition, NHS Scotland staff and managers can now use an online calculator to check on annual leave and public holiday entitlement.
 This can be found here.

 A spreadsheet setting out annual leave and public holiday entitlement in hours, in the context of the reduction of the working week, can be found here.

-On the public holiday tab, the same member of staff would sit in the range between 32.37 and 30.07 hours, and therefore be entitled to 51.8 hours of public holiday per year.
-Adding the two together would give a total entitlement of 255.3 hours.
+On the public holiday tab, the same member of staff would sit in the range between 27.01 and 29.25 hours, and therefore be entitled to 46.8 hours of public holiday per year.
+Adding the two together would give a total entitlement of 236.8 hours.

 The online calculator does all these calculations automatically and is therefore the most convenient way of determining entitlement in any given situation.
 The calculator can also be used to determine entitlement for staff who depart or take up post part way through the leave year, or change contracted hours within a given leave year.